Bricanyl Turbuhaler (Terbutaline Sulfate)

 Used For

-asthma, bronchitis and other breathing problems
+relief of asthma, bronchitis, and other breathing issues

 How Taken